Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalDarian.md

    - Added basic checks to ensure both times are filled.
    - Handled invalid or identical time selections.
    - Provided user-friendly feedback using `alert()` or error messages on screen.

+4. **Storage:**
+   - Stored the time range in `localStorage` for later use or persistence across sessions.

+5. **Testing:**
+   - Tested by logging the stored values and verifying correct behavior with various time inputs.